-Even if public services are exempted from the agreement, they are not immune from the Investment Court System (ICS), the investment protection measure, making regulations in public service sectors vulnerable to influence by all kinds of private investors.
+Even if public services are exempted from the agreement, they would not be immune from ICS, making regulations in public service sectors vulnerable to influence by all kinds of private investors.

 Secret negotiations on CETA were completed in September 2014.
 It then went through a process of ‘legal scrubbing’ and translation into all the languages of the EU.
-In July 2016 it was decided that CETA would be a ‘mixed’ agreement, (see below): after ratification by the European Parliament it must go to the individual parliaments of the EU member states for their agreement – a process that may take up to four years.
+In July 2016 it was decided that CETA would be a ‘mixed’ agreement (see below): this means that after ratification by the European Parliament it had to go to the individual parliaments of the EU member states for their agreement – a process that could take up to four years.
 However, much of the treaty can be ‘provisionally implemented’ before this (more below).

 What it means for CETA to be a ‘mixed’ agreement

-Contrary to expectation, when submitting the treat to the European Council, the European Commission proposed that CETA should be a ‘mixed” agreement – that is, that because it deals with non-trade as well as trade issues, it touches on the competence of EU member states as well as that of the European Union.
+Contrary to expectation, when submitting the treat to the European Council, the European Commission proposed that CETA should be a ‘mixed” agreement – that is, it deals with non-trade as well as trade issues, and so contains provisions that extend beyond the ‘competence‘ or scope of the EU’s powers, and requires EU member states as well to be party to the treaty.
 As EU Trade Commissioner Cecilia Malmstrom explained,

 This proposal means that it may take years to fully ratify CETA, or that it may not get ratified at all.
 In theory it takes only one EU member state to veto the agreement for the whole deal to fail.
 However, there will be considerable pressure on member states to ratify the treaty and those countries that have concerns may abstain, rather than vote against it, in effect allowing ratification.